mgonnacrusht/mgonnacrusht.github.io/_features/api-integrations-discovery.md

 weight: 8
 ---

-Looking further out, MgonnacrushT could become a platform other tools can hook into.
+Looking further out, SaveT could become a platform other tools can hook into.
 That means respectful APIs, optional integrations and smarter recommendations built on the data you already trust the app with.
 <!--more-->

 Concepts on the horizon: